bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

         ~~~~~~~~~~
 ```

 GHC supports both [numeric](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html#t:Nat) and [string-like](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html#t:Symbol) [type level literals](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#type-level-literals).
-Of greatest interest to us are the string-like type literals.
+Of the greatest interest to us are the string-like type literals.

-The first thing to note about these is that unlike most types we encounter in Haskell type-level string literals are not of kind `Type` but rather `Symbol`.
+The first thing to note about these are that unlike most types we encounter in Haskell type-level string literals are not of kind `Type` but rather `Symbol`.

 **Note** I'm using the extension `NoStarIsType` to replace `*` with `Type` when talking about kinds.

 Another important thing to keep in mind is that each unique value is a different type.
 Or put another way, the _type_ `"foo"` is distinct from the _type_ `"bar"`.
 When talking about these types as a whole it's helpful to step up to the kind layer and refer to them as `Symbol`s.
-For example: `"foo"` and `"bar"` are different types but they're both `Symbol`s.
+For example: `"foo"` and `"bar"` are different types, but they're both `Symbol`s.

 When working with Servant, `Symbol`s are used to easily define things like static route segments, as well as named route and query parameters. `Symbol`s can be brought down from the type level to strings at the value level.
 This means that Servant is able to extract _data_ from API types for use at run time.
 More on this later.